Do electrolytes give you energy?

 Energy is produced in the body through various metabolic processes.
 Carbohydrates, proteins, and lipids are what gets transformed into energy in chemical, thermal, mechanical, and kinetic forms.

 Now, with electrolytes, we have a very arbitrary yet known phenomenon associated.
 It is considered that electrolytes are also one of the major energy-boosting nutrients.
-They are a source of providing energy to the body.
+They are a source of energy to the body.

 Electrolytes, no doubt, are crucial for the overall health of our body since they are the central minerals required in many regulatory and metabolic functions of the body.
 But ‘electrolytes for energy’ is still a topic of debate.